In the northern hemisphere it’s Harvest Moon and in Hong Kong that means Mid-Autumn Festival, one of my favourite times of year growing up.

 The mooncake, an essential ingredient of the celebration, has been updated for modern tastes, even available in chocolate flavours.
-And, in a cheeky twist, there are even mooning mooncakes this year.
+And, in a cheeky twist, there are even mooning mooncakes.

 It’s inevitable that traditions evolve and change over time and I don’t begrudge modern Hong Kong children their Angry Birds lanterns, but I was sad to read that some no longer recognise a traditional mooncake when they see one.

-Hong Kong’s Time Out recently celebrated three different aspects of the Moon Festival and the people who are keeping them alive in these modern times.
+Hong Kong’s Time Out celebrated three different aspects of the Moon Festival and the people keeping them alive in these modern times.

 Lai Yuen Foon has been making traditional mooncakes for nearly 40 years and he said, “Sometimes kids point at mooncakes and say, ‘hey, that’s cute, what is it?’